jgph91/Average-victim-of-shark-attacks-WW/README.md

 ## Files included

-- Shark attacks.ipynb -> jupyter notebook which contain all the data cleaning and its explanations.
+- `Shark attacks.ipynb` jupyter notebook which contain all the data cleaning and its explanations.
-- requeriments.txt -> md file containing all the modules used in this app.
+- `requeriments.txt` md file containing all the modules used in this app.
-- src/functions.py -> auxiliary py containing the functions used to clean the dataset.
+- `src/functions.py` auxiliary py containing the functions used to clean the dataset.
-- input/GSAF5.csv -> original dataset.
+- `input/GSAF5.csv` original dataset.
-- output/sharkattacks.csv -> cleaned dataset.
+- `output/sharkattacks.csv` cleaned dataset.

 ## Contact info